|Special Character Handling|

 When coding HTML by hand, you can often obtain a desirable result by using the appropriate quotes (single or double) to enclose the attribute value.

 However, when the value is unknown beforehand (e.g. a value from a database), you have a problem: the value may include ' and/or " (and/or any of the other special characters) which obviously interferes with the syntax.

 So you always have to escape such use of (database) values in a form.

-The last parameter in the htmlspecialchars- (and htmlentities-)function is for double encoding of HTML-entities; it should be false for our purposes (otherwise an entity like é is shown literally and not like é, usually an unwanted effect).
+The third parameter is the character set (e.g. 'UTF-8'), and the fourth and last parameter in the htmlspecialchars- (and htmlentities-)function is for double encoding of HTML-entities; it should be false for our purposes (otherwise an entity like é is shown literally and not like é, usually an unwanted effect).

 Htmlspecialchars and htmlentities are equivalent except that htmlentities will convert all characters which have an HTML-entity equivalent.
 For handling <input> values, htmlspecialchars conversion of ', ", <, > and & is adequate.

 Above is also valid for the <textarea>-tag; it is more likely that such text contains single and double quotes, the angular brackets and the ampersand.

 Make sure that you perform htmlspecialchars only once for each field, otherwise the consequences are the same as with double_encoding parameter true: you get the HTML-entities visibly in the input field.